 Perhaps you have other accessories, like HRMs and footpods, don’t let those sway your choice of watch; minor accessory replacements are relatively cheap.

-Considering the most useful tri-features, the Polar V800 is essentially as good as Garmin’s 935, 920XT and 735XT and now has proper, native STRYD running power support.
+Considering the most useful tri-features, the Polar V800 and Polar Vantage are essentially as good as Garmin’s 935, 920XT and 735XT and now has proper, native STRYD running power support.

-The Suunto AMBIT3 Sport and Suunto Spartan ULTRA/SPORT have a several unique and peripherally innovative features (EPOC and age group comparison on MOVESCOUNT); if you own Apple products then you’d probably buy the Suunto Spartan Ultra/Sport/9.
+The Suunto AMBIT3 Sport, Suunto Spartan ULTRA/SPORT and Suunto 9 have a several unique and peripherally innovative features (EPOC and age group comparison on MOVESCOUNT); if you own Apple products then you’d probably buy the Suunto Spartan Ultra/Sport/9.
 I’m not sure why, just seems to be the way it is from what I’ve seen – perhaps it’s the aesthetics and quality of construction?

 The older Suunto AMBIT 2 (two) is perfectly fine as is the old TomTom multisport.
 The Suunto AMBIT 2 has been replaced by the AMBIT3 then the SPARTAN but the TomTom will NOT be replaced with a new multisport model.